 An earlier bridge carried East Hill Road over the Genesee River in Caneadea before it washed away in a flood in 1902.
 2 It was replaced by a camelback Parker through truss by the Groton Bridge Company in November 1903 2 4 at the cost of $6,360.
 The span was rehabilitated in 1973.

 In 1993, the county declared the Caneadea Bridge unsafe for automobile traffic and it was closed as it had no financial means to repair it.
-The “Save the Caneadea Bridge Committee” worked for the following 14 years to raise funds towards the bridge’s rehabilitation.
+The “Save the Caneadea Bridge Committee” worked for the following 14 years to raise funds for the bridge’s rehabilitation.
 The fundraisers, in addition to $550,000 in state funding, allowed for major renovations to proceed, which included replacing the abutments and adding strengthening cables to the bottom chord.
 The Caneadea Bridge reopened in 2007, with $9,032 in leftover funds designated for maintenance.
 4

 The Caneadea Bridge closed again on June 26, 2012, because of structural deterioration.
 5 In August, an engineering firm was hired to study what would need to be done to reopen the bridge to traffic.
 6 The county is currently exploring using Transportation Alternatives Program grant funding to reopen the bridge for pedestrian traffic.
 1